ashwin-ned/SfM4Artifacts/README.md

 The output will be saved as an "output.ply" file.
 This can be changed in the last section of the script.
 The final pointcloud is obtained by performing two_view_SfM on all the image pairs and then aligning and stitching the results since the two_view_SfM algorithm only results in partial pointclouds.

+# Contact
+If you would like to collaborate with me please send me an email at ashwinnedungadi007@gmail.com